Home

 The Commercial Centre

 This is a smart, covered area which is a shopping mall.
-Indeed, it is otherwise known as "The Mall" and gets away from the foodstuff stalls and features such retail outlets as fashion and clothes.
+Indeed, it is otherwise known as "The Mall" and gets away from the foodstuff stalls and features such retail outlets as clothing and other fashion items.

 Blue Rambla